toutjavascript/infollama-proxy/README.md

 - base_url is now http://localhost:11430

-Do not forget to provide a valid token, starting with `pro_`, defined in `users.conf` file:
+Do not forget to provide a valid token, **starting with `pro_`**, defined in `users.conf` file:

 - api_key = "pro_xxxxxxxxxxxxxx"

 ## Define tokens

-Token definitions ar set in the `users.conf` file.
+Token definitions are set in the `users.conf` file.
 This text file lists the tokens line by line with this format:

 ```
 user_type:user_name:token